Meet Our Mental Health Team

 Note: Ms. DeGrazia works in the School-Based program and our Equine Facilitated program.

 Sydney is a Licensed Master Social Worker and earned her Master’s in Social Work from Marywood University.
-She is passionate about providing children, adolescents, and young adults with the skills and support necessary for them to thrive in their environment.
-She has experience working with a variety of individuals, including trauma survivors, adults with mental health diagnoses, and youth with autism, ADHD, and other behavioral concerns.
-Her approach incorporates client-centered and person-in-environment perspectives, placing much value on the diversity of clients’ experiences and self-determination.
+She is passionate about providing children, adolescents, and young adults with the skills and support necessary to thrive in their environment.
+She has experience working with various individuals, including trauma survivors, adults with mental health diagnoses, and youth with autism, ADHD, and other behavioral concerns.
+Her approach incorporates client-centered and person-in-environment perspectives, valuing the diversity of clients’ experiences and self-determination.

-Leslie enjoys working with adolescents and adults and is experienced working with individuals, couples, and families from diverse backgrounds utilizing a client-centered, systems approach.
+Leslie enjoys working with adults 21 years and older and is experienced working with individuals, couples, and families from diverse backgrounds utilizing a client-centered, systems approach.
 Leslie is passionate about removing the stigma often associated with mental healthcare, most especially for BIPOC.
-Leslie is empathetic and compassionate and provides culturally sensitive, and trauma-informed care seeks to build strong therapeutic alliances, and believes in working collaboratively with clients to address their presenting concern(s) and to identify their therapeutic goals.
+Leslie is empathetic and compassionate and provides culturally sensitive, and trauma-informed care seeks to build strong therapeutic alliances and believes in working collaboratively with clients to address their presenting concern(s) and to identify their therapeutic goals.
 Leslie utilizes various treatment modalities to promote resilience, growth, healing, and overall sustainable improved well-being.

 Note: Ms. Menkis works in the Baltimore County School-Based Program.